6265 Bunche Hall

 William Summerhill did his his Ph.D. in History at Stanford, and his M.A. in History and B.A. in Political Science at the University of Florida.
 His research interests in the economic history of Brazil include sovereign debt, banking and finance, education, the provision of infrastructure, and inequality.

 He has been a visiting professor at the École des Hautes Études en Sciences Sociales, and in the Departamento de Economia of the Universidade de São Paulo.
 He was a visiting research scholar at the Escola de Pós-Graduação em Economia of the Fundação Getúlio Vargas (EPGE-FGV), and a National Fellow at the Hoover Institution.
-He has presented his research at the Universidade de São Paulo, Insper, EPGE-FGV, the Instituto de Estudos de Política Econômica/Casa das Garças, and the Pontifícia Universidade Católica do Rio de Janeiro, among other universities.
-At present he is completing a book on slave traders and the fiscal origins of institutional change at the time of independence in Brazil.
+He has presented his research at the Universidade de São Paulo, Insper, EPGE-FGV, the Instituto de Estudos de Política Econômica/Casa das Garças, IPEA, and the Pontifícia Universidade Católica do Rio de Janeiro, among other Brazilian universities and research institutes.
+Since 2011 he has served a co-editor of the Revista de Historia Económica.
+He is completing a book manuscript on slave traders, merchant bankers, and the fiscal origins of institutional change at the time of independence.

-Before taking up a career in research and teaching (and occasionally after) he served as an Army paratrooper, and regularly speaks to campus student veteran groups.
+Before taking up a career in research and teaching (and occasionally after) he served as an Army paratrooper, and regularly speaks to groups of student veterans on campus.

 Cited in the Estado de São Paulo; Quoted in the Wall Street Journal; Interview in Valor Econômico, "Lições da história econômica"; Coverage by the research foundation of the state of São Paulo (FAPESP): "Quem não deve não tem crédito"; Cited by Élio Gaspari in Folha de São Paulo.

-Inglorious Revolution: Political Institutions, Sovereign Debt, and Financial Underdevelopment in Imperial Brazil (Yale University Press, forthcoming 2015)
+Inglorious Revolution: Political Institutions, Sovereign Debt, and Financial Underdevelopment in Imperial Brazil (Yale University Press, 2015)

 Order Against Progress: Government, Foreign Investment, and Railroads in Brazil, 1854-1913 (Stanford University Press, 2003).